charroux/kubernetes/README.md

 Then get its cluesterIP with: kubectl get sericeName

+Pods are exposed through endpoints and

+kubectl get ep serviceName

+get the clusterIP and the port.
+Then, you should now be able to access the service on <CLUSTER-IP>:<PORT> from any node in the cluster.
+Note that the Service IP is completely virtual, it never hits the wire.

 ## Expose HTTP and HTTPS routes from outside the cluster to services within the cluster

 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 There are many Ingress controllers.
 Traefik (included into k3s) is one of them.